wu-lee/rushkoff-archive/docs/_articles/rebuilding-value-in-our-lives.md

 **DR**: In my grandparents' generation, when you made it good, you would get the wing of a hospital named after you.
 When I was growing up, that was the height of having "made it."
 It's very real and very local - like Macy's throwing the parade for the town that keeps them in business.
 So, you build a hospital wing and you want your name on it, you want credit, because you·re a human being, and who cares?
 I mean, serve the ego if the ego is going to serve humanity. l've got no problem with that.

-But today, we relate to one another

-through products and brands and

-consumer choices and people

-exercise their altruism through these

-abstract entities.
-You join Greenpeace

-or Sierra Club, or this thing or that

-thing, but ifs very hard for people

-to re-engage with an on-the-ground
+But today, we relate to one another through products and brands and consumer choices and people exercise their altruism through these abstract entities.
+You join Greenpeace or Sierra Club, or this thing or that thing, but it's very hard for people to re-engage with an on-the-ground reality by joining these organizations that have had to adapt a style of traditional corporate branding in order to compete for your attention.

-reality by joining these organizations
+Once these organizations enter that

-that have had to adapt a style of

-traditional corporate branding in

-order to compete for your attention.
+abstract realm, ifs really almost

+impossible for people to distinguish

+SC: You suggest that altruism begins

+by getting involved locally?

+between the big, top-down communication DR: What l"m talking about is kind of

+behavior of a nonprofit and the big, a fractal activism.
+If the core problem

+top-down communication of any other

+for-profit corporation or even a nonprofit

+thafs working against their very causes.

+Ifs so hard to judge, and people feel

+overwhelmed by the information and the

+communication: Who·s real, who"s not

+real?
+People end up becoming cynical and

+just withdrawing.
+Ifs very hard to parse

+information from the disinformation.